omniscale/imposm3/docs/index.rst

   It can automatically create tables with lower spatial resolutions, perfect for rendering large road networks in low resolutions for example.

 Limit to polygons
-  It can limit imported geometries to polygons from Shapefiles or GeoJSON.
+  It can limit imported geometries to polygons from GeoJSON.

 HStore support
   Don't know which tags you will be needing?
 Store all tags in an `HStore column <http://www.postgresql.org/docs/9.3/static/hstore.html>`_.